In this review we look at a new Mid Tower chassis Cooler Master Has an appreciable lighting and ventilation experience.

 In the M.2 era today, the need for large drives that are not installed on the motherboard seems small for the gaming audience.
 Recently we have even witnessed quite a few new computer systems that do not contain any at all storage That is out of date on the motherboard itself, especially with the drop in drive prices in volumes of 1TB and more.

 On the system I ran a Gigabyte RTX 2080 Super video card with Ryzen 9 3900X processor AMD, When the power meter showed as 375W when using a three-dimensional system effort.
 After two hours of running at room temperature of 26 degrees Celsius, the video card reached the maximum temperature of 70 degrees Celsius, and the processor to 69 degrees Celsius with the heat sink in the images.

 The system remained very quiet throughout the exam.
 In fact, for a system with 3 front fans, I was impressed by the relatively low noise level and the air pressure from them.

-Aesthetically, I think the MB530P is well-designed.
-There are no garish colors here except for those that can be set in fans, there is not too much cheap "gamer" plastic as most of the interior content and large parts of the frame are mostly made of metal.
+Aesthetically, I think the MB530P is tastefully designed.
+There are no flashy colors here other than those that can be set in the fans, there is not too much cheap "gameric" plastic as most of the inner contents and large parts of the frame are mostly made of metal.

 I loved the front filters for dust filtration, I loved the great interior space and the exceptional rear-facing cable arrangement.
 I have plans for a future system for this chassis and I think it's a pretty worthy stamp that I can give this product.